maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 If one (or more) of the 7 vertical symbols are missing, calibration for that part is not present/was reset/not loaded.
 If an indicator is shown in lower case or another color, the currently loaded calibration is only of limited validity, since some parameter the calibration depends upon (such as a stimulus setting) was changed after calibration.

+Examples:
-For example, `c0` means calibration data from storage index 0 was loaded, which was created with a frequency sweep span of 50kHz to 900MHz, which is different from the currently set sweep span of 50kHz to 600MHz.
+  - `c0` means calibration data from storage index 0 was loaded, which was created with a frequency sweep span of 50kHz to 900MHz, which is different from the currently set sweep span of 50kHz to 600MHz.

-Another example: `Pa` is shown in red, because calibration was done with power mode set to 2mA, i.e., `P2`.
+  - `Pa` is shown in red, because calibration was done with power mode set to 2mA, i.e., `P2`.

 #### Meaning of each symbol